Baywood Park, San Mateo County, California

-Baywood Park is an unincorporated community and census designated place (CDP) in San Mateo County.
+Baywood Park is an unincorporated community and census designated place (CDP) in San Mateo County, California, United States.
 As of the 2020 U.S. census, the population was 1,693.

 Demographics

 Baywood Park was first listed as a census designated place in the 2020 U.S. census after the Highlands-Baywood Park CDP was split into the Baywood Park and Highlands CDPs.